TechHutTV/homelab/netbird/README.md

 #### Generate Let's Encrypt Certificates

-Navigate to SSL Certificates > Add SSL Certificate.
+Navigate to SSL Certificates > Add SSL Certificate > DNS.
 Type in your root domain name (example.com) click add then input the wildcard domain (*.example.com) and then enable 'Use a DNS Challenge'.
 Select your registrar and paste in the API key we saved from earlier.
 If you run into errors make sure that your API key is correct, whitelist your public IP with your registrar if needed, or try increasing the Propagation Seconds to 120 seconds.

 ## NetBird Setup